 Student attendance is critical to the learning process.
 Truancy is therefore a serious issue and will be dealt with in a serious manner by the school and district.

-Students who miss 9 or more of the prior 180 regular school days without valid cause (a recognized excuse) are considered chronic truants.
+Students who miss more than 1% but less than 5% of the prior 180 regular school days without valid cause (a recognized excuse) are truant.
+Students who miss 5% or more of the prior 180 regular school days without valid cause are chronic truants.
 Students who are chronic truants will be offered support services and resources aimed at correcting the truancy issue.